 As a reminder, the following statement is published on the CMVP website:

 If a validation certificate is marked as historical, Federal Agencies should not include these in new procurement.

 Q1: What’s the TL;DR version of IG G.18?

-A: Do not panic.
-There are options for you.
-You may switch to a compatible FIPS module (see Q4).
+A: There are options for you.
+You may switch to a compatible FIPS module (see Q3).
 You may decide to switch to another cryptographic module that includes FIPS 186-4 RSA KeyGen/SigGen.
-Or, you can try to ride it out using a module on the historical list (not recommended).
-Or, you can contact KeyPair Consulting to determine all your options (recommended).

-KeyPair will keep our FIPS Cert. #3220 on the active modules list — our module is ideal for vendors that use the OpenSSL FIPS Object Module but do not make use of RSA KeyGen or SigGen.
+A: KeyPair has FIPS Cert. #3220 on the active modules list — our module is ideal for vendors that use the OpenSSL FIPS Object Module but do not make use of RSA KeyGen or SigGen.
 We tested the following additional configurations with our module: Android 8.1, CentOS 6, CentOS 7, and Ubuntu 16.04 LTS.